MathiasSchjoedt-Bavngaard/AFE-Eksamen/q04/README.md

 See more in [app.component.spec.ts](./src/app/app.component.spec.ts)

 ## Ci testing with Karma and Jasmine

-You can test in the CI ei.
-Github Actions.
+You can test in the CI e.g. Github Actions.
 This is done by using Karma and Jasmine.
 Karma is a test runner for JavaScript that runs on Node.js.

 Karma is used to run tests and Jasmine is used to write the tests.
-Karma is configured in the karma.conf.js file.
+Karma is configured in the [karma.conf.js file](./karma.conf.js).

 on github it looks like this when test are runned: on a pull request ![Karma test CI](KarmaTest.png) and a coverage report is also made: ![Coverage](CoverageReport.png)